J-Sanderson/100-days-of-code/log.md

 **Today's Progress:** Back to the image search app.
 I need to set up a pagination function (?offset=2 etc) to the routing.
 Passed the offset in a query string to the controller, then used that to modify the for loop that returned the results.

 Next up is to hook the app up to a database so it can store previous queries.
 Looking at the example FCC app it will also need to store the date and time the search was made.
+Set the app to write to the database every time a search is made with the query and current date object.
+Next up is to set up the recent searches endpoint and return the ten most recent results.

 **Thoughts:** Hopefully adding databse functionality should be easy by now.
+It felt quite smooth and routine, the only difficult upcoming part I can see is working out how to get more than one result for the recent search endpoint.
+But I hardly think that's a problem with no solutions!

 **Link to work:** [Image Search Abstraction Layer](https://imgsearch-jsanderson.glitch.me/)